‘Alaskan Bush People’: Matt, Bam, & Noah Brown Relationship Rumors Run Rampant

 — BlastingNews (@BlastingNews) August 16, 2016

 Rumors have also been swirling for a while that Joshua, 32, and Allison are married, especially after photos began to surface on social media in August 2016 of “Bam” wearing an alleged wedding ring.
 One photo, posted on a Joshua “Bam Bam” Brown Facebook fan page, addressed the marriage question, saying that fans had been asking if “Bam” got married, “since there’s a ring on his wedding finger in this picture.”
-The post goes on to add that “Bam” wears that same ring in other photos, but oftentimes on different fingers.
+The post goes on to add that “Bam” wears that same ring in other photos, but often on different fingers.
 To clear up any confusion, Joshua “Bam” Brown actually took to his own Facebook account last month, giving a shout out to the strong women in his life, including his girlfriend.

 “In case you guys haven’t heard yet, Joshua confirmed himself that he is NOT married to Allison.
 They are dating but not married.
 For those who are just tuning into the series, Allison is a Discovery producer.”